Rojetto/weird_dice/README.md

 - **dynamicColors**: Should coins be colored based on their orientation?
 Might improve performance if disabled.

 ### World
+- **timeScale**: Factor to scale the default simulation time step of 1/60 s.
+Increasing this will speed up the simulation but reduce the accuracy and vice versa.
 - **gravity**: Gravitational acceleration in m/s/s
 - **groundRestitution**: Restitution factor (bouncyness) of the ground between 0 (instant stop) and 1 (maximum bouncyness).
 Related to